Daxon Rudolph

-Daxon Rudolph (born March 6, 2008) is a Canadian ice hockey defenceman for the Prince Albert Raiders of the Western Hockey League (WHL).
-He is considered a top prospect eligible for the 2026 NHL entry draft.
+Daxon Rudolph (born March 6, 2008) is a Canadian ice hockey player who is a defenceman for the Prince Albert Raiders of the Western Hockey League (WHL).
+He was drafted fourth overall by the Buffalo Sabres in the 2026 NHL entry draft.

 Playing career

 Rudolph played ice hockey for the Red Deer Rebels under-15 AAA team during the 2021–22 season, posting two goals and 22 assists in 24 games played.
 The following season, he was a member of the Northern Alberta Xtreme U15 team in the Canadian Sport School Hockey League (CSSHL), notching 50 points in 30 games played.
 In 2023, he was selected first overall in the WHL bantam draft by the Prince Albert Raiders.
 Rudolph spent the 2023–24 season with the Xtreme's U18 team in the CSSHL, leading them to a record of 24–3–2–0–0–1 and an appearance in the league finals.
 He appeared in 28 regular-season games and was eighth in league scoring with 59 points, from 22 goals and 37 assists.

 He ranked second in team history for points in a single season by a defenceman and earned both CSSHL Freshman of the Year as well as co-league MVP honors.

 Rudolph joined the Raiders for the 2024–25 season, appearing in 64 games while totalling seven goals and 34 assists.
 He ranked fifth among the league's rookies in assists, as well as fourth among rookie defencemen in points, and was a nominee for Western Hockey League Rookie of the Year.

-Rudolph is regarded as a top prospect for the 2026 NHL entry draft.
+Rudolph was selected by the Buffalo Sabres in the first round, with the fourth overall pick, of the 2026 NHL entry draft.